Qwicen/cuda_hlt/contributing.md

 }
 ```

-> Note: You may notice I changed the order of the parameters, and put first the pointers `float* x, float* y`.
-Putting them at the end leads to the following compiler error, which I still have to understand `
-Error: Internal Compiler Error (codegen): "there was an error in verifying the lgenfe output!"
-`.

 ### Adding the CUDA algorithm

 We want to add the algorithm to a specific folder inside the `cuda` folder: